• Skip to primary navigation

 STEP 6: Brush the dough with the remaining melted butter, brushing it all the way to the edges.

-STEP 7: Sprinkle on the filling evenly with your hands and lightly press it into the dough.
+STEP 7: Sprinkle on the cinnamon filling evenly with your hands and lightly press it into the dough.

 STEP 8: Using a pizza cutter, or a sharp knife, start on the shorter end of your dough rectangle and slice the dough into 1-inch strips.
 Working with one strip at a time, tightly roll each strip and place in prepared pan.